 Your journey begins as you enter the old haunted house through the large front doors.
 The walls are lined with various dusty cobwebs and many paintings.
 Do you suddenly feel like you’re being watched?

 As you enter the next room, the contorted floor is raised and lowered in various areas giving the impression that the entire room is on a slope.
-The old dolls house is occupied by the ghost of a little girl called Emily Alton, the preserved hand on the mantlepiece occasional twitches, the pages of the various books will turn themselves and even the old rocking horse appears to be rocking itself!
+The old dolls house is occupied by the ghost of a little girl called Emily Alton, the preserved hand on the mantelpiece occasional twitches, the pages of the various books will turn themselves and even the old rocking horse appears to be rocking itself!
+Some guests even claim to have seen the portraits which line the walls come to life…

 Guests then proceed into a dimly lit loading area, where five people are batched into a car.
 Once seated and the lapbars have lowered, the cars vanish under a curtain into the depths of the house.
 It’s time to Duel!